Griff-Kyal/Data-Engineering/README.md

 ---

-⭐ *Follow along as I work through the **full data engineering lifecycle** — from raw data ingestion to production-ready pipelines!*
+⭐ *Follow along as I work through the **full data engineering lifecycle**.
+From raw data ingestion to production ready pipelines!*